Want to read this article later?

 Our trainees are considered a member of the team from the minute they start each seat.
 You will be invited to attend client meetings, networking events, graduate recruitment events and various training sessions to help you develop your own knowledge, skills and confidence.

-Corporate, banking and finance, family, real estate, employment, commercial litigation, succession and tax, property litigation, residential conveyancing, construction, planning, risk and compliance, client secondments.
+Corporate, banking and finance, family, real estate, employment, commercial litigation, succession and tax, property litigation, residential conveyancing, construction, planning, risk and compliance, clinical negligence, client secondments.

 Type of practice